ss3sim/ss3sim/cran-comments.md

 `unused arguments (newlos = NULL, newhis = NULL, `
 `newphs = par_phase[phasenochange])`

-These new arguments are contained in the new version of r4ss, which has been simultaneously submitted.
+These new arguments are contained in the new version of r4ss, which has or will be simultaneously submitted.

 ## Downstream dependencies